abetusk/dev/wiki/Future-Predictions.md

 The 2030 prediction is a bit aggressive and considering Moore's law might be slowing down, the timeline might be closer to 2040.
 Regardless, I am staying with my 2030 prediction.

+---

+* Bet: Strong AI by 2027 (1-2 year leeway)
+* Condition: strong AI - machines capable of carrying on normal human conversation on any topic -- not so much about physical robotics.
+  It should be able to convince you its' intelligent.
+It's not meant to 'trick' you.
+* Amount: $100

 Crypto Currency
 ---